nielsoffice/WPSPPagination/README.md

      'orderby'       => 'date'  // 'date' OR 'id' OR 'author' OR 'type' OR  'rand' OR 'comment_count'  make sure the same as parent query!

   ]);

+  // On single page post type default by terms
+  /*
+    For instance you have a newsletter and blog category you post them using default post type in different page?
+    Let say you will use the category for layout category-newsletter.php
+    category-blog.php
+    Both of them having different approach or layout then you wish to having pagination which only return the value whose terms is "newsLetter" in the other hands you wants to return the pagination for only who have terms "blog" This is the answer WP Single Post Pagination @since  v1.3!
+  */
+  // Usage: @since v1.3
+  $WP_SINGLE_POST_PAHINATION = new WPSPPagination([

+     'post_type'     => 'post', // for custom post_type ['post','blog','news']
+     'byterms'       => 'newsLetter', // If you use single post type and wants to display pagination by terms you can use this
+     'sub_directory' => 'blog', // www.domain.com/sub_directory/post-title
+     'orderby'       => 'date'  // 'date' OR 'id' OR 'author' OR 'type' OR  'rand' OR 'comment_count'  make sure the same as parent query!

+  ]);

   // Render the post link
   echo ($WP_SINGLE_POST_PAHINATION->get_wp_single_post_previous_pagination());